mwalker33/Draft-Desfire-Introduction/Desfire_Guide.md

         0 0 0 1                                     1 - Config Not Frozen   1 Create/Del Any Key              1 - Any key GetFile/Key Settings
          ....   - Auth with Key X to change Key
         1 1 0 1
-        1 1 1 1 - All Keys Are frozed
+        1 1 1 1 - All Keys Are frozen

 Bits 7..4 define what key and change what key.
 In this example we will force all keys to be changed with the AMK, so (in binary)    0000----
-Bit 3 defines if we can change the config.
-Lets allow future changes to the config, so                                           ----1---
+Bit 3 defines if we can change the configuration.
+Lets allow future changes to the configuration, so                                ----1---
-Bit 2 defines if we need the AMK to create/delete files (or if anyone can create files, so lets lock it down.                     -----0--
+Bit 2 defines if we need the AMK to create/delete files (or if anyone can create files, so let’s lock it down.                       -----0--
 Bit 1 defines if we need to use the AMK to find information about the application, lets make it easy to look this up by others.      ------1-
-Bit 0 defines if we are allowed to change the application master key,  lets be flexable and allow the AMK to be changed.          -------1
+Bit 0 defines if we are allowed to change the application master key,  lets be flexible and allow the AMK to be changed.             -------1

 ### Bring it all together and we have KS1 value of : 0B Hex